International System of Units: Birth of the SI

-A few changes to notation conventions have also been made to alleviate lexicographic ambiguities.
-An analysis under the aegis of CSIRO, published in 2009 by the Royal Society, has pointed out the opportunities to finish the realisation of that goal, to the point of universal zero-ambiguity machine readability.
+The 10th CGPM in 1954 resolved to create an international system of units and in 1960, the 11th CGPM adopted the International System of Units, abbreviated SI from the French name Le Système international d'unités, which included a specification for units of measurement.

+The International Bureau of Weights and Measures (BIPM) has described SI as "the modern form of metric system".
+In 1968, the unit "degree Kelvin" was renamed "kelvin".
+In 1971 the mole became the seventh base unit of the SI.

-2019 redefinitions
+2019 redefinition

 After the metre was redefined in 1960, the International Prototype of the Kilogram (IPK) was the only physical artefact upon which base units (directly the kilogram and indirectly the ampere, mole and candela) depended for their definition, making these units subject to periodic comparisons of national standard kilograms with the IPK.
 During the 2nd and 3rd Periodic Verification of National Prototypes of the Kilogram, a significant divergence had occurred between the mass of the IPK and all of its official copies stored around the world: the copies had all noticeably increased in mass with respect to the IPK.
 During extraordinary verifications carried out in 2014 preparatory to redefinition of metric standards, continuing divergence was not confirmed.
 Nonetheless, the residual and irreducible instability of a physical IPK undermined the reliability of the entire metric system to precision measurement from small (atomic) to large (astrophysical) scales.

+By avoiding the use of an artefact to define units, all issues with the loss, damage, and change of the artefact are avoided.